wp-plugins/nextgen-facebook/readme.txt

 = 3rd Party Integration =

+Aside from the additional support for Twitter Cards, the main difference between the GPL and Pro versions is the integration of 3rd party plugins and services.

 **Images and Videos**

 NGFB Open Graph+ detects and uses all images - associated or included in your Post or Page content - including WordPress Media Library image galleries and embedded videos from YouTube, Vimeo, and Wistia (including their preview images).
-WordPress Media Library and NextGEN Gallery images are sized according to their intended audience (Facebook, Twitter, Pinterest, etc).
+WordPress Media Library images (and NextGEN Gallery in the Pro version) are resized and provided according to their intended audience (Facebook, Twitter, Pinterest, etc).

-NGFB Open Graph+ (Pro version) also supports albums, galleries and images from [NextGEN Gallery v1 and v2](http://wordpress.org/plugins/nextgen-gallery/) (shortcodes, image tags, album/gallery preview images, etc.).
+NGFB Open Graph+ (Pro version) includes support for [NextGEN Gallery v1 and v2](http://wordpress.org/plugins/nextgen-gallery/) albums, galleries and images (shortcodes, image tags, album / gallery preview images, etc.).

 **Enhanced SEO**